In this video Yoshi provides information on the process of buying vehicles in Japan and exporting them.

 Step 2 Tell us what vehicle you are interested in and the preferences you have for it.
 We will then provide an estimate to the desired port of delivery.

 Step 3 To move forward on the vehicle you want, send a 50,000 Yen deposit (8% for bids over 1 million yen, max.
 500,000 yen), and we will search daily and translate the auction sheets of the vehicles meeting your requirements.
 The deposit can either be refunded (minus PayPal or bank fees), or be used toward your invoice after winning a vehicle.

 Step 4 Before deciding to bid we can have additional professional third party inspections done on all vehicles to confirm they have been well-maintained and are in good overall condition.
 Additional pre-bidding photo service is also available at USS auction houses.

 Step 5 We will contact you with the inspection report, and bid if it meets your requirements.
 If you have the highest bid, and it meets the reserve, you will win for only $50 more than the second highest bidder.
 You can win for less than your maximum bid!

-Step 6 After winning, pay the invoice, and your vehicle will be delivered to the nearest port where a supplemental inspection will be performed and multiple photos taken for your confirmation.
+Step 6 After winning, pay the invoice, and your vehicle will be delivered to the nearest port where multiple photos will be taken for your confirmation.